LibraryCarpentry/lc-python-intro/episodes/08-pandas.md

 Name: year, dtype: int64
 ```

-Columns display differently in our notebook since a column is a different type of object than a full dataframe.
+Columns display differently in our notebook since a column is a different type of object than a full DataFrame.

 ```python
 type(df['year'])